-Ghana coronavirus: govt to update on hot spots, jumbo recoveries | Africanews
+Ghana coronavirus: 5,918 cases, update on hot spots, jumbo recoveries awaited | Africanews

 Ghana

-May 19: govt to explain boom recoveries as new tallies awaited
+May 19: govt to explain boom recoveries and address hot spot case management

 No new figures were released on Monday but the government through the Information Ministry will release new tallies at a press conference scheduled for later today.